HoneyBadgers2/ColoniesOfCotton/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.

-## Ideas for Going Forward
+## Ideas for Contributions
 - Complete the missing functionalities of the game (discard on roll = 7, longest road)
-- Debug game functionality
+- Debug game functionality (overall needs more playtesting)
 - Implement working Auth0 or other authentication
 - Player stats in database
 - Saved instances of games to database
 - Tracking of additional data in game (turn order)
 - Additional game features (dynamic board (unlikely), variable players (instead of being fixed at 4 players), turn timers)

+## Known Bugs
+- Robber Steal: state is not updated correctly when stealing.
+It's possible to continuously steal by clicking on that player.